 Many PEMF systems advise a maximum treatment time per day.
 Often this is based on the practical limitations of the engineering of the PEMF system.
 As with many other treatment modalities, treatment times may need to be longer and more frequent at the beginning of use for specific problems.
 As improvement is seen, treatment time and how often they are done can be stretched out until finally periodic maintenance treatments are all that is necessary.
 The amount of treatment time and how often treatment should be performed will be person and problem dependent.
 Some problems need more time.
 Often professional guidance is useful to determine the best course of therapy.
 If a PEMF device has significant research support, this will often provide the best guidance.

-You should only use my (‘salesperson-speaking”) PEMF system.
+You should only use “THIS” PEMF system.

 My doctor knows which PEMF system I should get and how to use it.

 Often, clinicians or professionals make recommendations based on their experience with a particular PEMF system.
 Unfortunately, many of these professionals have not themselves had adequate training or exposure to different PEMF systems to make the best recommendations.
+If you have received such a recommendation, ask about why that system is being recommended over others and don’t be afraid to get a second opinion if your doctor is not able to give you good answers.

 My doctor knows about PEMFs.